Pre-Workout Meal: What You Should “Eat Before a Workout”

 Good nutrition can help your body perform better and recover faster after each workout.

 Optimal nutrient intake prior to exercise will not only help you maximize your performance but also minimize muscle damage.
+What to eat before a workout (pre-workout meal) is crucial for maximizing performance, preventing fatigue, and supporting muscle growth.

 Here is everything you need to know about pre-workout nutrition.